-(i) Agricultural Botany (5 credits)
+(i) Agricultural Botany (4 credits)

-This section of the course deals with the taxonomy, biology and physiology of plants of agricultural importance, and reviews the more important diseases which can affect crop plants.
+This section of the course deals with the taxonomy, biology and physiology of plants of agricultural importance.

-Introduction to the taxonomy, anatomy and morphology of grasses, weeds and poisonous plants; identification in flowering and vegetative phases.
-Biological basis of breeding systems; characterisation of species, cultivars and other taxa.
+Introduction to the taxonomy and morphology of grasses, weeds, and poisonous plants; identification in flowering and vegetative phases.
+Biological basis of breeding systems, characterisation of species, cultivars and other taxa.
 Seed morphology, anatomy and identification; purity analysis and germination capacity.

-Anatomy, morphology, classification and evolutionary histories of crop plants; cultivar identification, photosynthesis and primary productivity.
-Life cycles in relation to production and yield.
+Anatomy, morphology, classification and evolutionary histories of crop plants; cultivar identification.

+Life cycle in relation to productivity and yield.
 Dormancy and germination, leaf expansion and root proliferation, floral development and flowering.
-Fertilization, fruit and seed production, leaf and fruit senescence.
-The nature and causes of plant disease; crop/plant losses due to disease attack.
+Fertilisation, fruit and seed production, leaf and fruit senescence.
+Photosynthesis and primary productivity; the effects of stress on crop plants.

-(ii) Agriculture and the Environment (3 credits)
+(ii) Ecology (2 credits)

-In this section, the basic ecological principles which apply to managed ecosystems and the impact of human activity on them are considered.
+This section reviews basic ecological principles which apply to natural and managed ecosystems.

 Review of ecological terminology; biosphere concepts; energy, hydrological and nutrient cycles.
-Plant environment interactions and ecotypic variation; colonisation, succession and ecosystem development; the effects of competition, interference and symbioses in natural and managed ecosystems.
-Plant reproductive strategies: seed dispersal, seed banks, seed dormancy and periodicity of germination, and the implications for weed biology.
+Plant/environment interactions and ecotypic variation; major biomes of the world; colonisation, succession and agri-ecosystem development; the effects of competition, interaction and symbioses in natural and managed ecosystems.
+Plant reproductive strategies; seed dispersal, seed banks, seed dormancy and periodicity of germination, and the implications for weed biology.